Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

-The SN~Ia efficiency for the final sample is shown in Figure~\ref{eff}.
+{\red The SN~Ia efficiency for a given selection cut (see Section~\ref{classification}) is shown in Figure \ref{eff}.
+Efficiency is defined as the number of SNe correctly identified as Type~Ia and passing each cut, divided by the number of SNe~Ia that pass {\it Cut 0}.
+This calculation is per 0.1 redshift bin.
+SNe that pass {\it Cut} 4 have short, medium, and deep exposure IFC-S spectra, in addition to six-short follow-up spectra.}

 The efficiency is low at particular redshifts, $0.3 < z \leq 0.4$ and $0.7 < z \leq 0.8$.
-This is partially the result of the survey design producing insufficient SN discoveries at the the high-$z$ end of each tier.
-However, photometric selection criteria that require SNe to have colours consistent with a SN~Ia at their host-galaxy redshift, and that the SNe rise between epochs, are the main contributors for the low efficiency.
-For the shallow imaging tier, which covers $0.1 \leq z < 0.4$, these criteria are problematic due to the tier's short 13-second exposure, which results in noisy light curves.
-Noisy light curves often do not have a detectable rise at early epochs (i.e., the measured flux in the second epoch is often lower than that of the first epoch).
+This efficiency gap is partially the result of the survey design producing insufficient SN discoveries at the high-$z$ end of each tier.
+However, photometric selection criteria that require the color to be consistent with a SN~Ia at their host-galaxy redshift, and that the flux rise between epochs, are the main contributors for the low efficiency.
+For the shallow imaging tier, which covers $0.1 \leq z < 0.4$, these criteria are problematic due to the tier's short 13-s exposure, which results in noisy light curves and an undetectable rise value.

-The large reduction in the number of SNe between the first two spectral epochs is also because of this required increase in brightness of a SN between epochs ({\it Cut 2}).
-In many cases statistical noise causes a SN to appear to fade between two successive epochs.
-To reduce this bias, this criterion is loosened via the iterative examination of a range of ``rise" values (including negative values) for the simulated SNe~Ia as a function of redshift for each tier, and applied within our final results.
-The constraints on the discovery filter colours ($Y$+$J$ for shallow, $J$+$H$ for medium and deep) are also tightened, excluding some of the most extreme SNe~Ia from the final sample, and significantly reducing the number of CC SNe at each step.
-The effect of these improved selection criteria enables a reduction in the fraction of SNe~Ia missed to $\sim$20\% (3310 SNe~Ia make it to the final sample), and a decrease in the number of misclassified CC SNe, all with minimal SN~Ia losses.
-Hereafter we refer to this data set as SDT*, an SDT report SN simulation where SN selection criteria have been modified.
-The SDT* strategy is identical to the SDT survey strategy, except that it implements the different selection criteria discussed.
+The large reduction in the number of SNe between {\it Cuts 1 and 2} is also caused by the required increase in flux between epochs.
+In many cases statistical noise causes a candidate to appear to fade between two successive epochs.
+To reduce this selection artifact, this criterion is loosened via the iterative examination of a range of measured rise values (including negative values) for the simulated SNe~Ia as a function of redshift for each tier, and a looser cut is applied.

+{\red The requirements on the discovery colors ($Y-J$ for shallow, $J-H$ for medium and deep)} are also tightened, excluding some of the most extreme SNe~Ia and significantly reducing the number of CC SNe at each step.
+The effect of these improved selection criteria is {\red to increase the SN~Ia acceptance from $56\%$ to $\sim 81\%$} (2909 SNe~Ia make it to the final sample), and to decrease the number of misclassified CC SNe, all with minimal SN~Ia losses.
+Hereafter we refer to this sample as SDT*, a simulated SDT strategy where the selection criteria have been modified.

+Using the results of both the SDT and SDT* selection procedure, the efficiency of each strategy is shown in Figure~\ref{eff}. {\red The SDT methodology results in a rapidly falling efficiency at high $z$, while the STD* strategy has a relatively flat efficiency versus redshift.}